mjboxboat/katacoda-testing/kubernetes-basic/module-4/step1.md

 Before we move on, lets query the pods to see that they are different.

-Run `kubectl get pods -o wide` and copy the pod IP for each and run a curl.
+Run `kubectl get pods -o wide`{{execute}} and copy the pod IP for each and run a curl.
 Notice that the pods return different IDs inside tutum.
 This will come in handy in Module 5 when we discuss services.

 `curl POD_IP` (you will need to manually enter this command with you Pod IPs)